 The creative lifespan of an ad usually lasts, depending on your platform and settings, from a week to a month.
 After this period of time, your audience will have seen your ad already, perhaps several times, and they will be tired of it.
 The only click you will get at this point is to block it.

 So what should you do?
 Stop your campaign?
 No, simply switch things up.
 We all need to work to keep that spark alive.
 You have already learned about your audience and what it responds to from previous testing, so use this to your advantage.
-Use new compelling images and combine them with new creative and copy.
-Your ad will be recognized as novel and it will be reconsidered by your audience.
-Even if your last ad didn’t get a click from a particular person, your new creative will provide a new chance.
+Use new compelling images and combine them with new copy.
+Your ad will be recognized as novelty and it will be reconsidered by your audience.
+Even if your last ad didn’t get a click from a particular person, your new creative will give it a new chance.
 So get your notebooks out, start brainstorming and have fun with your creative!
 The results will pay off.

 Need help coming up with engaging creative?
 Search & Gather is a digital marketing agency that specializes in PPC.
 Don’t hesitate to contact us if you are looking for affordable help with Paid Search, Paid Social, or Online Conversion.